EdanKriss/leptos-rsx/README.md

 - Unbraced attribute values containing a bare `>` (e.g.
   `when=move || count.get() > 0`) confuse the highlighter — wrap the expression
   in braces: `when=move || { count.get() > 0 }`.
 (Every RSX grammar shares this
-  ambiguity; braces are also what leptosfmt produces.)
+  ambiguity; braces are also what `leptosfmt` produces.)
 - `view!` bodies using `()` or `[]` delimiters instead of `{}` are not recognized.
+  These syntaxes are rarely used, and are functionally identical.

 ## Roadmap